New feature: Currently available in these countries:

 - Make sure Wallet has permission to read notifications (not just to show them).

-- Make sure notifications are enabled for Google Wallet (Google Pay/Wallet) as well.
+- Make sure notifications are enabled for Google Wallet (Google Pay) app as well.

 ⚙️ Battery optimization

-- Go to: Settings > Apps > Find “Wallet” > Battery > Choose “Unrestricted”
+- Samsung: Settings > Apps > Wallet > Battery > Unrestricted

-Without this, the OS may silently block Wallet’s background service.- Go to: Settings > Apps > [Wallet] > Autostart > Enable
+- Go to: Settings > Apps > Wallet > Autostart > Enable

-- Go to: Settings > Apps > [Wallet] > Battery saver / Battery usage > Allow background activity
+- Settings > Apps > Wallet > Battery saver > Allow background activity

 📵 Device-specific restrictions